Kernix13/rural-homestead/Rural_3.md

 - No electricity: Many solar panels, batteries and associated equipment and knowledge
 - No internet: Starlink or Dish?
 - MUST HAVE NICE NEIGHBORS THAT ARE CLOSE
-- Weed wacker for around the cabin
+- Weed wacker for around the cabin and chain saw

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>